2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

 <img width="1438" alt="IBM Cloud Shell - Commands" src="images/ibmcloud_shell.png">

-### Deploy Todo List APP (Front-End) microservice of Kubernetes cluster
+### Deploy the to-do list application (frontend) microservice of Kubernetes cluster

 #### Deploy the application from `IBM Cloud Shell` of your deployed Kubernetes cluster.
 At this point, it is assumed that you have a terminal window opened and that you are connected to the clusters (steps in the previous section)/

-1. Clone the to-do-list week 7 project using your IBM Cloud **Shell**. **Note** You would need pass github personal access token as the password when prompted.
+1. Clone the to-do-list week 7 project using your IBM Cloud **Shell**. **Note** You would need to pass GitHub personal access token as the password when prompted.

    ```
    git clone <your-to-do-list-project-URL>